 So, you found this tube of Tretinoin lying in your cabinet for a long time.
-The tube is past its expiration date & now you are having doubts like can I still use it?
+The tube is past its expiration date & now you are having doubts can I still use it?
 Does tretinoin expire?
 What happens if I use the expired tretinoin?
 Here’s everything you need to know about tretinoin & its expiration date.

 Among all the skincare products, Tretinoin/Retin A is my favorite from personal experience!
 How?
 Because it has helped me a lot in my acne journey.
 I was diagnosed with bad hormonal acne, as a side effect of some medicine that was supposed to cure my allergic bronchitis condition & had steroids in it which ultimately triggered a major hormonal imbalance in my body.
 Anyway, so what I figured in that acne journey was, no other topical ingredient can be as effective to treat moderate to severe, stubborn acne conditions as tretinoin/tazarotene.
-Basically, it addresses all skin concerns, like acne, photo damaged skin, hyperpigmentation & matured skin issues.
+Basically, it addresses all skin concerns, like acne, photo-damaged skin, hyperpigmentation & mature skin issues.

 What is Tretinoin?